-Cue the confetti: the Class of 2022 is headed to an impressive array of colleges and universities once they wrap up their Calhoun careers.
-We’re very excited for our seniors’ successes, and even more proud of the way in which they’ve conducted themselves throughout the college process, thoughtfully choosing schools based on their individual interests and needs.
+Cue the confetti: The Class of 2022 is attending an impressive array of colleges and universities after wrapping up their Calhoun careers.
+We’re very excited for our graduates’ successes, and even more proud of the way in which they conducted themselves throughout the college process, thoughtfully choosing schools based on their individual interests and needs.

 “Stay in your own story”